Jasonx63/crowdstrike-se-labs/docs/lab-02/README.md

 - how the process was launched;
 - whether related behavior triggered a detection.

-## Detection vs Prevention vs Investigation vs Response

-### Detection

-Detection is the process of identifying activity that may be suspicious or malicious.

-In this lab, Falcon generated a high-severity detection for the executable used during the reverse-shell simulation.
-The detection details showed that Falcon's sensor-based machine-learning logic classified the file as suspicious.

-### Prevention

-Prevention is the process of stopping malicious activity from successfully executing or continuing.

-Prevention was disabled during this lab, and Falcon showed:

-text
-Actions taken: None

 ### Detection Opportunity

 The lab demonstrated that a single PowerShell process or outbound connection is not enough to determine whether activity is malicious.